graphdeco-inria/hierarchical-3d-gaussians/README.md

 * CMake 3.22.1
 * gcc/g++ 11.4.0 or Visual Studio 2019
 * CUDA (11.8, 12.1 or 12.5)
 * [COLMAP 3.9.1](https://github.com/colmap/colmap/releases/tag/3.9.1) (for preprocessing only).
 Linux: [build from source](https://colmap.github.io/install.html).
-Windows: add the path to the COLMAP.bat directory.
+Windows: add the path to the COLMAP.bat directory to the PATH environment variable.

 ### Python environment for optimization
 ```